alpas/alpasdev/src/main/resources/docs/http-response.md

 - `replyAsJson(obj: JsonSerializable, statusCode: Int = 200)`

 A convenient method for returning an object that implements `dev.alpas.JsonSerializable` interface.
 The returned format is JSON, of course!

 - `acknowledge(statusCode: Int = 204)`

-Sometimes you may want to just acknowledge a request call and not necessarily have any payload to return.
-In such a situation you could use this convenient method.
+Sometimes you may just want to acknowledge a request call and not necessarily have any payload to return.
+In such situations you can use this convenient method.
 Since, the acknowledgement without a payload is mostly applicable in a JSON request, the content type is set to JSON when using this method.

 - `status(code: Int)`